 Regularly consult with allies and partners, and factor in implications for the region.
 The North Korea problem is not only a nuclear one but is entangled in a web of non-nuclear regional issues.
 Any American administration will surely negotiate an agreement that serves U.S. interests first even if the deal is a comprehensive one.
 Still, the contents of an agreement with North Korea will also shape the future strategic choices of Pyongyang, Seoul, Beijing, Tokyo, and Moscow, as well as the regional order.

-The results of the Biden Administration’s policy review, and particularly a future deal, will most directly affect South Korean domestic politics and inter-Korean politics.
+The Biden Administration’s policy, and particularly a future deal, will most directly affect South Korean domestic politics and inter-Korean politics.
 These outcomes could then circle back to affect the trajectory of U.S. plans and even policies for the region.
 For example, they could affect the South Korean presidential election next year.
 Or they could encourage more voices in South Korea to call for their own nuclear weapons.
 For the broader South Korean public, North Korea remains a threat whether it possesses one or ten nuclear weapons.
 South Korean President Moon’s progressive support base evidently does not regard North Korea’s nuclear weapons as a direct threat, while some other circles in South Korea see them as an opportunity, albeit in the distant future, to eventually become a nuclear-armed united Korea.
 The fate of Seoul’s nuclear decisions will impact Japan, which will affect China and then perhaps even Taiwan.
 The same goes for the fate of Tokyo’s nuclear decisions.

 China cannot solve the nuclear problem for us, but it has the power to temper assistance to Pyongyang.
 Beijing has proven its sanctions leverage is effective, if it chooses to use it, before and during “fire and fury.”
 Beijing should be reminded, in private talks, that its influence can diminish as North Korea’s nuclear weapons advance; that the weapons can also be pointed at China; that Japan and South Korea could consider their own nuclear options; and that Washington will have no choice but to increase its military presence and assets in the region.
 A two-way conversation certainly should not be expected, but such messages should still be conveyed.
 China will also want a seat at the table if and when peace regime discussions commence as it is a matter of regional order for Beijing.